Expanding the Greenbelt

 33% of Canada’s population lives close by with a small fraction on the land under public control.

 The Greenbelt is ideally situated to help with the cumulative stresses of the pandemic, climate change, urban development and biodiversity loss.
-But opportunities for creating and enhancing the necessary connective corridors and protected areas are dwindling.
-The Ontario Government is consulting on expanding the Greenbelt now.
-The deadline for comments is April 19, 2021.

 Did you know Ontario’s Greenbelt: